MAKING THE CUT

 "A lot of work," Genesis agreed.
 "As well as his reaction time and coordination.
 He had at least a three second window to dodge before that thing tackled him.
 I'm surprised at his display with the gun, though.
 Most cadets wouldn't have thought to use it as a melee weapon.
 You can't teach that kind of instinct."

 Crossing his arms, Angeal glanced up at him.
 "So, what are you saying?"

 "I'm saying that what raw talent he has is going to be ripped to shreds by his cadet training.
 He doesn't fit into their cookie-cutter 'tall, buff, and stupid' requirements, so it's inevitable that he'll get pushed aside and fail.
 That's just how the system is set up."

-Genesis gave his best friend a questioning glance.
+Genesis gave Angeal a questioning glance, wondering where he was going with this.
 "Unless he received a different style of training.
-But ShinRa isn't going to adjust for one cadet."
+But ShinRa isn't going to adjust its training program for one cadet."

-"Huh."
-Angeal frowned.
+"Hmph."
+Angeal folded his arms and leered at Sephiroth.
 "If you're so adamant that he walk correctly, why don't you teach him?"

-"The grace I posses is natural and cannot be taught," Sephiroth sniffed, turning his nose up in a haughty fashion.
+"The grace I posses is natural and cannot be taught."
+Feeling vindicated, Sephiroth turned his nose up in a haughty fashion.

-Hands tightening on the back of the chair, Genesis bit the inside of his cheek as he thought.
-It was one thing to take a promising Third on as an apprentice, like Angeal had—it would be completely different to take on a mere cadet who may or may not even pan out in the end.
+Hands tightening on the back of the chair, Genesis bit the inside of his cheek as the wheels in his brain began to turn.
+It was one thing to take a promising Third on as an apprentice, like Angeal had; it would be completely different to take on a mere cadet who may or may not even pan out in the end.
 A gamble like that would be the ultimate training challenge.
 "He can walk and he will walk."
-The triumphant declaration tumbled out before he could stop them.
+The triumphant declaration tumbled out before Genesis could change his mind.
 "I'll make sure of it."